-• Women and men with at least four years of leadership experience can earn a Master of Arts in Global Leadership degree primarily through online distance education.

-- Students in the MA in Global Leadership enhance their leadership skills as they immediately apply what they learn in class to their ministries. - The 72-unit MAGL degree program encourages interaction and collaboration among students and faculty through a cohort model of education.
+- Women and men with at least four years of leadership experience can earn a Master of Arts in Global Leadership degree primarily through online education. - Students in the MA in Global Leadership enhance their leadership skills as they immediately apply what they learn in class to their ministries. - The 72-unit MAGL degree program encourages interaction and collaboration among students and faculty through a cohort model of education.
 On admission, each MAGL student is assigned to a cohort with approximately 25 other students.
 In these groups, students take half of their courses together during the first two years of the program, getting to know one another and learning from each other as peer leaders.
-The remaining courses of the MAGL degree program may be taken at each student's own pace in a combination of Fuller Online, Individualized Distance Learning, Extended Education, or Pasadena campus coursework. - A core missional focus brings each cohort to a clearer understanding of local and global mission and leadership through sharing one another's ministry experience, while the flexibility offered in the second half of the program enables each student to explore areas of personal interest related to their context and ministry gifts. - Students can complete the MAGL degree in two years.
+The remaining courses of the MAGL degree program may be taken at each student's own pace in a combination of Fuller Online, hybrid (online combined with an on-campus intensive), on-campus courses, and directed studies. - A core missional focus brings each cohort to a clearer understanding of local and global mission and leadership through sharing one another's ministry experience, while the flexibility offered in the second half of the program enables each student to explore areas of personal interest related to their context and ministry gifts. - Students can complete the MAGL degree in just over two years.
 However, in keeping with the program's philosophy of being an in-service degree, most choose to spread their study over four to five years.
 The maximum time allowed to complete the MAGL program is ten years. - The MAGL serves as a prerequisite degree for the Doctor of Missiology degree at Fuller Seminary.